-1. The album and single were released in December 1976, less than 5 years after they had formed.
+1. The album and single were released in December 1976, less than 5 years after their formation.

-2. This was their second album release of the year.
-In February 1976, they released ‘Their Greatest Hits’ which remains one of the world’s top-selling albums.
+2. This was their second album release of that year.
+In February 1976, they also released ‘Their Greatest Hits’ which remains one of the world’s top-selling albums.

 3. The album was recorded at Criteria Studios in Miami and the Record Plant Studios in Los Angeles.